Could PlayStation 5 and Xbox Series X be swan song for consoles?

 "The challenge for the console manufacturers is to hold onto their subscribers so as not to give an opening to challengers" such as Google or Amazon, said Planade.

-"We're in a transition phase" said Laurent Michaud, an analyst specialising in the video game industry, who expects consoles and cloud gaming to coexist for a while.
+"We're in a transition phase" said Laurent Michaud, an analyst who specialises on the video game industry, who expects consoles and cloud gaming to coexist for a while.

 Many gamers value playing on big, high resolution screens, and publishers are going to want to exploit 8K televisions which offer a much superior experience.